Raweekan59/CO2-Emission-from-Agrofood-sector/README.md

 # Outstanding sources of Agrofood CO2 emissions

-Based on the emissions data across categories over time, the most outstanding sources of emissions are 'Agricultural Inputs and Manufacturing' and 'Consumer & Waste Management'.
-However,<b> 'What are the trends for each specific source within these categories?
+<p>Based on the emissions data across categories over time, the most outstanding sources of emissions are 'Agricultural Inputs and Manufacturing' and 'Consumer & Waste Management'.
+However, <b>'What are the trends for each specific source within these categories?</b>  </p>
-</b>  </p>
 <br>

-- Agricultural Inputs and Manufacturing</p>
+***Agricultural Inputs and Manufacturing*** </p>
 <br>

 <p align="center">